 3. DESCALE SHOWERHEAD

-Then you should reassemble and reinstall the shower head, and run the shower for two minutes to test flow and flush out any remaining cleaning product.
+Reassemble and reinstall the showerhead, and run the shower for two minutes to test flow and flush out any remaining cleaning product.

 4. SHOWER CURTAIN LINER

-A shower curtain liner dotted with soap scum can make your skin crawl.
+A shower curtain liner dotted with soap scum can invite mildew growth and make your skin crawl.
 Instead of throwing away or recycling your dirty shower curtain liner, use Simple Green All-Purpose Cleaner to get it clean and extend its usability for months or even years to come.

 How to Clean: For deep cleaning, separate the shower curtain liner from the shower curtain, and remove any hooks or rings.
-Place the liner in the washing machine with ¼ cup Simple Green All-Purpose Cleaner, and add two towels to provide extra scrubbing on your liner.
-Wash on warm water cycle, then re-hang the curtain liner immediately, and dry the towels as normal.
+Fill your washing machine tub with warm water, add ¼ cup Simple Green, the liner, and two towels for added scrubbing action.
+Wash on the warm water cycle, then re-hang the curtain liner immediately, and dry the towels as normal.